When is the best time to plant a tree?

 The best time to start sport psychology training is now!

 We offer a host of popular and informative sport psychology clinics covering multiple facets of sport performance.
 We also tailor sport psychology trainings to the individual needs of athletes, parents, coaches, and organizations.
 Everyone benefits from these sessions!

 We provide sport psychology clinics nationwide, working with athletes, teams, and organizations to create consistently high performers.
 Clinics and seminars happen face-to-face (in person and zoom) to train athletes, coaches, parents, or organizations in sport psychology and high performance.
 Some general sport psychology topics we provide training in are covered in the descriptions below.

 If you want to discuss customized and individualized training for your team or organization, hit the contact button at the bottom of the page.
 On your way down there, check out some of our offerings!

 Sport psychology is often misunderstood.
 It is seen exclusively as a remedy to fix problems.
 This includes things like a slump, "the yips," or performance anxiety.
 Fixing is only a small part of sport psychology training.
+It is SO MUCH more!
 Mental skills training, through sport psychology, is about tuning the mental game to create consistent, high-level performance.
 Training mental skills keeps slumps, yips, and meltdowns at bay.
 This training covers the basics and benefits of sport psychology.

-This sport psychology clinic is beneficial to athletes, parents, coaches, and organizations.
-Dr. J explores the similarities, benefits of, and differences between sport psychology and mental skills training and therapy.
+This sport psychology clinic benefits athletes, parents, coaches, and organizations.
+Dr. J explores the similarities, benefits, and differences between sport psychology and mental skills training and therapy.
 He explains the differences between mental skills coaches, psychiatrists, psychologists, and counselors and how to know which one to use for support.
 He also shows participants how to find local resources to support strong athlete mental health.